sirupsen/everdown/README.md

 ## Wishlist

+* Well, make this idea come to life
 * The mobile Evernote clients don't support rich text, idea: Write notes on these devices in Markdown, tag these raw notes with `convert` and let Everdown take care of it!